davideme/PromiseKit/README.markdown

 The unhandler error handler is still called, but the default unhandled error handler does not log cancellations.
 Override it if you want them logged or something else.

 Recover **always** receives cancellations.
 It is up to you to detect the error is a cancellation (use the cancelled bool property) and then to decide if the cancellation can be recovered.

+promisekit.org
+====
+Have a objc/Swift tab OR when they differ, two mandatory columns side by side for examples AND documentation.
+Not sure how this will work for mobile though.

+101
+Homepage
+intro to promise is here
+Makes asynchronous patterns into synchronous(ish) patterns (use return example)

+Then
+Chaining
+Errors
+Cancellation
+including causing your own cancellation when finally

+102
+Dispatch Queues
+Error Recovery  (remember Swift recover always gets cancellations) Halting Chains
+Resolving with Tuples

+103
+Sealing Your Own Promises
+Retain Cycle Considerations
+Compatibility with PMK 1.x

+Patterns
+dispatch_promise to var in Swift
+Abstracting away asynchronicity

+Handbook
+Getting Started
+Pre iOS 7, Pre OS X 10.9